 Sperm Collection and ICSI:

-On the day of Egg Retrieval, a semen sample is taken to fertilize the retrieved eggs.
-To increase chances of fertilization, a single sperm is injected into each egg using a precision needle in a method called ICSI.
+On the day of egg retrieval, a semen sample is taken to fertilize the retrieved eggs.
+To increase chances of fertilization, a single sperm is injected into each egg using a micropipette in a method called ICSI.

-Pre-Implantation Genetic Screening (PGS) will be completed for family balancing or to screen for any chromosomal abnormalities.
-3 to 5 days after the Egg Retrieval, a biopsy is taken from each embryo and tested in the Genetics Lab.
-The health and gender of the embryos is identified and discussed with you before Embryo Transfer.
+PGT will be completed for family balancing or to screen for any chromosomal abnormalities.
+5 days after the egg retrieval, a biopsy is taken from each embryo and tested in the genetics lab.
+The health and gender of the embryos are identified and discussed with you before the embryo transfer.

 Embryo Transfer (ET):

-Embryo Transfer is a minor procedure that does not require sedation.
-Following the procedure, hormone levels are tracked through blood test to confirm pregnancy.
+The embryo transfer is a minor procedure that does not require sedation.
+Following the procedure, hormone levels are tracked through a blood test to confirm pregnancy.
 Any embryos that are not transferred may be frozen and used in a future cycle.